Ph3nol/Docker-Arch/README.md

-.docker-arch/do build    # Build containers (like `docker-compose up --build -d`) .docker-arch/do start    # Start containers (like `docker-compose up -d`) .docker-arch/do shell    # Access a container Shell .docker-arch/do dc       # Access `docker-compose` with your configuration, for specific requests .docker-arch/do stop     # Stop containers (like `docker-compose stop`) .docker-arch/do clean    # Stop/Remove containers and reset linked volumes
+.docker-arch/do build    # Build containers (like `docker-compose up --build -d`) .docker-arch/do start    # Start containers (like `docker-compose up -d`) .docker-arch/do shell    # Access a container Shell .docker-arch/do ui       # Access generated UI that provides you Docker environment informations .docker-arch/do dc       # Access `docker-compose` with your configuration, for specific requests .docker-arch/do stop     # Stop containers (like `docker-compose stop`) .docker-arch/do clean    # Stop/Remove containers and reset linked volumes